calvinwkl/medium/README.md

-## Intro
+# Medium

-This will be an archive of my medium stories.
+This repository is an archive of my medium stories.
 You can visit [Medium](https://medium.com/@calw9) for watching them in there.

 ## Table of Contents